-It is common to require advanced cardiac life support students to undergo a basic life support training first.
-In the medical field, it is important to know the basic first before proceeding to the advanced level.
+It is common to require advanced cardiac life support students to undergo basic life support training first.
+In the medical field, it is important to know the basics first before proceeding to the advanced level.

 Another major requirement in terms of background knowledge is a good grasp of an electrocardiogram (ECG).
 It is essential that before enrolling in an ACLS class, a student must know a sufficient amount of information regarding ECG.
 Along with having ample knowledge, the participant must know how to read and interpret an ECG result.

 Topics to be Discussed and Needed Techniques